Ngav0/Ngav-Guessr/README.md

 You can now press the 'Open Map' button to reset you POV and make a guess.

-To make a guess you must right click on the location on google maps, you see coordinates like 48.30294584415413, 10.66422018247965.
+To make a guess you must right click on the location on google maps, you'll see coordinates like 48.30294584415413, 10.66422018247965.
 Click on it to copy it.

 Then go back to Ngav Guessr and paste the coordinates in the box.
 Then press 'Submit Guess'